Training Catalog

 5. Monitoring

-These components work to establish the foundation for sound internal control within the company through directed leadership, shared values and a culture that emphasizes accountability for control.
-The various risks facing the company are identified and assessed routinely at all levels and within all functions in the organization.
+These components work to establish the foundation for sound internal control within the company through directed leadership, shared values and a culture that emphasises accountability for control.
+The various risks facing the company are identified and assessed routinely at all levels and within all functions in the organisation.
 Control activities and other mechanisms are proactively designed to address and mitigate the significant risks.
 Information critical to identifying risks and meeting business objectives is communicated through established channels across the company.
 The entire system of internal control is monitored continuously, and problems are addressed timely.
-COSO is used as an audit methodology to structure the critical approach of the auditor and share the same language with the Board, Management and the 3 lines of defense.
+COSO is used as an audit methodology to structure the critical approach of the auditor and share the same language with the Board, Management and the 3 lines of defence.

-At the end of the sessions, participants will be able to
+At the end of the sessions, participants will be able to:

-· Assess a system of internal control including the 3 lines model (IIA)
+• Assess a system of internal control including the 3 lines model (IIA)

-· Apply key points related to the principles-based approach.
+• Apply key points related to the principles-based approach.

-· Identify areas for improvement based on the results of assessing internal control.
+• Identify areas for improvement based on the results of assessing internal control

-· Improve the audit approach used in your bank
+• Improve the audit approach used in your bank

-Prepare a comprehensive audit plan and audit and control universe
+• Prepare a comprehensive audit plan and audit and control universe

 Programme